 There you have it.
 One of my favorite grilling recipes for fish.
 And for a Paleo option or if you’re just cutting back on grains in general, omit the corn tortillas and make sure your mayonnaise is made with avocado oil.
 Primal Kitchen’s Mayo is excellent and one of the only alternative mayonnaise I’ve tried that tastes authentic.
 Oh and speaking of the corn tortillas, throw them on the grill for just a few minutes to heat, soften and char them as well.

-- 5 tablespoons minced fresh cilantro or parsley
+- 5 Tablespoons fresh cilantro, minced, or parsley

 - 3 scallions, sliced thin

-- 4 teaspoons light olive or avocado oil, divided
+- 4 teaspoons light olive oil, or avocado oil, divided

 - Salt and pepper